 We complemented gaps in taxon sampling with archived 2D videos in the lab from previous expeditions to West Palm Beach (FL, USA) and the Pacific coast of Panama.
-These two-dimensional single-camera videos were collected using a Sony FDR-AX700 4K Camcorder (3840x2160 pixels, 60-120 fps) with a Gates Underwater Housing using brightfield illumination (Colin et al 2022) or darkfield illumination.
+These two-dimensional single-camera videos were collected using a Sony FDR-AX700 4K Camcorder (3840x2160 pixels, 60-120 fps) with a Gates Underwater Housing (Poway, CA, USA) using brightfield illumination (Colin et al 2022) or darkfield illumination.
 For these 2D videos, we used the FFMPEG plugin in ImageJ to manually select and measure the relative XY positions of salp zooids in sequences where the colony was swimming horizontally within the focal plane.
 The colonies were assumed to be in the same plane as the scale bar so at same distance from the camera.
 However, in videos with a broad focal depth, this may not always had been the case, thus potentially introducing some measurement error.
-In addition, when loading the 2D videos in ImageJ, the virtual stack rendered a higher number of frames than those expected from the inherent frame rate.
-To address this, we calculated an operational frame rate for those videos dividing the number of ImageJ slices by the total duration.

 We tracked and manually selected the position of the first zooid’s viscera (using a contrast-based centering macro to mark the center point) as well as the position of a reference particle in the water (methods described in Sutherland et al. 2024) in 10-30 frames across 50-500 frame windows spanning 2-4s of swimming on the synchronized left and right videos in EventMeasure.
 The reference particle was a non-swimming organism (such as a foraminiferan or radiolarian) or a non-living particle.
 In addition, we recorded the pulsation rates of the specimens measured by counting the number of times the atrial siphon contracted in a known period.
 For each analyzed frame, we calculated the horizontal x, vertical y, and depth z (in the case of the stereo video measurement files) components of the relative positions of the frontal zooid to the reference particle as shown in Eq.
 1.